 The Radio Equipment Directive (2014/53/EU) establishes a regulatory framework for placing radio equipment on the market.
 It has been applicable since 13 June 2016.
 A 1-year transitional period between this Directive and the now-repealed Radio and Telecommunication Terminal Equipment (R&TTE) Directive (1999/5/EC) ended on 12 June 2017.
 As of 13 June 2017 only the new RED is applicable.

-These Directives establish a regulatory framework for placing radio equipment on the free market.
-During the transitional phase, manufacturers are allowed to place on the market radio equipment compliant with either the new RED rules or the old applicable R&TTE legislation.
-The transitional period ends on 12 June 2017.
-The new RED guide and harmonised standards will be available by June 2017.
+During the transitional phase, manufacturers were allowed to place on the market radio equipment compliant with either the new RED rules or the old applicable R&TTE legislation.
+The transitional period ended on 12 June 2017.
+The new RED guide is available and a new list of harmonised standards has been published in July 2017.

-The new RED aligns the previous directive with the New Legislative Framework for the marketing of products.
+The RED aligns the previous directive with the new legislative framework for the marketing of products.
 The revision takes account of the need for improved market surveillance, in particular for the traceability obligations of manufacturers, importers and distributors.
 It provides improved instruments for market surveillance, such as the possibility to require prior registration of radio equipment, within those categories affected by low levels of compliance.